More Trump firings of senior U.S. immigration officials seen likely

 Asylum officers at the agency found that applicants had a “credible fear” of persecution in their home countries in 78 percent of the cases they decided between October and February, according to USCIS data.

-The White House could anger allies in Congress if it fires USCIS head Cissna.
-Republican Senator Chuck Grassley defended his former staffer on Twitter, saying he was “doing what voters asked4 w PresTrump election.”
+The White House could anger allies in Congress if it fires USCIS head Cissna, who has previously worked with Republicans on the Senate Judiciary Committee.
+Republican Senator Chuck Grassley said on Twitter that Cissna was “doing what voters asked4 w PresTrump election.”

 Any move to fire Cissna or other DHS leaders would likely complicate the department’s leadership woes.